OpenTranslationBible/open-bible/en-GB/58.Hebrews/md/hebrews-03.md

 ## Hebrews 3:4

-For every house is built by someone, but the builder of all things is God.
+For every house is built by someone, but God is the creator of all things.

 ## Hebrews 3:5